MTF Bottom Surgery

 This is the creation of a vaginal canal, and it can be done in a few different ways:

-After a vaginoplasty at RSJ Plastic Surgery, three to six nights are typically required in a Florida hospital, followed by seven to ten days of close outpatient monitoring.
+After a vaginoplasty at Ultra Aesthetics, three to six nights are typically required in a Florida hospital, followed by seven to ten days of close outpatient monitoring.
 It will take at least six weeks before you’ll be able to return to work or strenuous activity.
 A catheter is required for the first week, after which your altered urethra should be functional.

 Dilation is usually required after any type of vaginoplasty to achieve the desired depth and width – Dr. Jarial will help you schedule this into your everyday life.
 Scarring is typically well hidden in the naturally wrinkly tissue of the labia and with pubic hair.